KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/about.rst

   * Channel Pack maps the way you prefer
   * Group objects into bake jobs
   * Turn on Denoising and Supersample AA, for UDIMs too
+  * Supports ACES out of the box, Default Rules & Color Management for pro artists
   * Bake Decals separately and onto objects
   * Bake from and to Vertex Colors
   * Fastest ID Map